Topological Phases in Magnonics: Summary and Outlook

 \section{Summary and Outlook}

 In summary, we have provided an overview of the most recent research on the topological phases of magnons in magnonic systems, including Chern insulators, high-order topological insulators, $\mathbb{Z}_2$ topological insulators, and topological semimetals.
-During the whole of this review, we devote ourselves to building a bridge between topology and magnonics utilizing the existing results of topological physics in electronic systems.
+Throughout this review, we devoted ourselves to building a bridge between topology and magnonics utilizing the existing results of topological physics in electronic systems.
 We first introduce some basic notions and necessary theoretical fundamentals, which are essential for readers to understand this topic.
 Then to systematically summarize the previous research and generalize the main focus, we have highlighted several important achievements in the field of topological magnonics mostly in the past decade.

-Although a vast number of model studies and theoretical predictions, few experimental realizations for topological magnons have been achieved so far.
-Because experimental work on topological magnons is still at a relatively early stage, few materials have been verified for topological magnons.
-Therefore, we summarize candidate materials including some artificial structures for readers to get a better understanding of topological magnons.
+Although a vast number of model studies and theoretical predictions have been made over the past decade, few experimental realizations for topological magnons have been achieved so far.
+Because experimental work on topological magnons is still at a relatively early stage, only a handful of materials have been verified for topological magnons.
+Therefore, we summarized candidate materials including some artificial structures for readers to get a better understanding of topological magnons.
 As the Weyl magnons and high-order topological magnons have not been observed, another pressing problem is to develop more advanced technology to detect the topological surface states of magnons.
 Overall, the realization of topological magnons will offer new opportunities for experimental observation of the topological phases and edge states.
-We believe that rapid progress in the field of topological magnonics will greatly deepen the understanding of topological physics in condensed matter physics.
+We believe that rapid progress in the field of topological magnonics will greatly deepen the understanding of topological physics in condensed matter.